XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ![](https://raw.githubusercontent.com/XSilverlink/LB-ReadMe-Files/main/StreamUP%20Twitch%20Prediction%20System/images/chrome_rrPyRt86Uya.png)

 When a prediction is started you'll see some information popup.
 These are are being live retrieved through lioranboard (That is what the flashing 'Retrieve prediction information' button does 😉) You can see live how many people have cast a prediction and how many channel points they have spend.
 This information is also pushed to Lioranboard (More information about this later in this document).
-Here you can, just as in the Lioranboard stream deck application
+Here you can, just as in the Lioranboard stream deck application, select a winner, lock and / or cancel a prediction.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwNTIxMDk3MywtNTUxNzk4NDAyLDEzMD
+eyJoaXN0b3J5IjpbMjY2OTY3NTUsLTU1MTc5ODQwMiwxMzA1MD
-UwOTEzNjYsLTIxODE1MjQxLDIxMDk5MzMxNDAsLTEwNDA0NTA4
+kxMzY2LC0yMTgxNTI0MSwyMTA5OTMzMTQwLC0xMDQwNDUwODM5
-MzksOTY2NTE3MTgwLC0xMjUxNzc3MTI5LDE2MzcxOTQ4NywtMT
+LDk2NjUxNzE4MCwtMTI1MTc3NzEyOSwxNjM3MTk0ODcsLTE4Mj
-gyMDAzMzcyLC0xMTQ4MDkyMjM1LDI0MjYyMDE5NSwtOTE1NzAz
+AwMzM3MiwtMTE0ODA5MjIzNSwyNDI2MjAxOTUsLTkxNTcwMzI0
-MjQ3LC0xNjM4MTEwNDI4LC05MTU3MDMyNDcsLTgwMDc5MTc5NS
+NywtMTYzODExMDQyOCwtOTE1NzAzMjQ3LC04MDA3OTE3OTUsLT
-wtOTI0MjIwMzA4LC0xMzM2NTM2Mzg4LDIxMDAyNTE5NzIsLTIy
+kyNDIyMDMwOCwtMTMzNjUzNjM4OCwyMTAwMjUxOTcyLC0yMjcy
-NzI2MTI1XX0=
+NjEyNV19
 -->